derpAmazing/cse15l-lab-reports/labreport2.md

 ![Image](secondAddMessage.png)
 Methods called: The ```contains```, ```getQuery```, and ```split``` method are called.
 Relevant arguments:
-- To the contains method, we pass in "/add-message"
+- To the contains method, again we pass in "/add-message"
 - To getQuery, we don't pass in any arguments
 - To split, we pass in "&" or "=" depending on what how we need to split the queries/query pieces to obtain the username or message
 Fields: